What is a defibrillator?

-A defibrillator is a device to help someone having a heart attack, or other heart abnormality, by delivering an electric shock.
+A defibrillator is a device to help someone having a heart attack, or other heart abnormality, by monitoring the heart and, if necessary, delivering an electric shock.

 The defibrillator needs to be used as part of a package of support including chest compressions and supportive breathing, also known as CPR.
 On its own the defibrillator will not keep someone alive until the paramedics arrive.

-Where is it?The defibrillator in Westerleigh is on the front of the Olde Inne, next to the church.
-It is in a green metal box to protect the defibrillator from the weather and from being vandalised or stolen.
+Where are they?The defibrillators in Westerleigh are on the front of the Olde Inne, and at the front of the village hall.
+They are in metal boxes to protect them from the weather and from being vandalised or stolen.

 The operator will help you assess the situation and will help you assist the casualty by:

 - helping you to give CPR to keep the blood flowing and helping the casualty to breath

 - giving you a code to open the box and access the defibrillator